 'Pink Cactus Cafe' is one of the band's most vibrant and accessible records to date.
 This record stretches far beyond their Manchester roots.
 An album that saw Liam Fray and co collaborate more than ever before.
 From the soul voice of Brooke Combe on 'Sweet Surrender' to the indie disco supergroup they formed with DMA's on 'The Beginning of the End'.

-The song's opening line, “lie back and think of England, but when does England ever think of you?”
-It is one of the most profound things that Fray has ever written.
+The song's opening line, “lie back and think of England, but when does England ever think of you?” is one of the most profound things that Fray has ever written.
+It lands like a gut punch and stays with you.
+A lyric that could have been written for any generation in this country, but feels more urgent right now than ever.
 Showcasing Liam's ability as a lyricist, with some cutting lines hitting back at a ruling class who “look away from you and me”, finding “another way to shake the fucking tree”.

-A highlight from a really good record, and a strength in just how well Courteeners can sum up modern life.
-I hope it's a sound they explore more, and I definitely hope that they collaborate more.
+A highlight from a really good record, and a testament to just how well Courteeners can sum up modern life.
+I hope they explore that sound more, and I definitely hope they collaborate more.

-I nearly didn't put this on the list, and then the 25-year-old Jack had a word with the 18/19 year old Jack.
+I nearly didn't put this on the list, and then the 26-year-old Jack had a word with the 18/19 year old Jack.
 The opener to the band's show, pretty much since its release.
 Musically and lyrically, it doesn't reinvent the wheel.
 It's a classic indie pop song, with a catchy hook and a huge chorus.
+And sometimes that's exactly what a song needs to be.

-For those shared moments, I've had to this song, in those muddy fields and sweaty arenas, it had to make the list.
+For those shared moments I've had to this song, in those muddy fields and sweaty arenas, arms around strangers, voices cracking on the chorus, it had to make the list.
+Some songs you listen to.
+This one you live in.

 Released as the second single from 'More.
 Again.
 Forever', it's one of the most autobiographical things Fray has ever written.
-The whole album was born out of the "worst years of his life" and a journey of self-improvement and rediscovery after ‘excess, addiction’ and an existential funk.
+The whole album was born out of the "worst years of his life" and a journey of self-improvement and rediscovery after excess, addiction and an existential funk.
+That backstory matters because you can hear every bit of it in this song.
+It doesn't sound like a performance.
+It sounds like a confession.

 Its lyrics are poignant and direct, and tackle his struggles: “I’m trying to be a better man, whatever that is.
 It's slightly disconcerting.
 No direction, no set plan”